solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

 turns of a cinnamon-brown colour.
 This meteorite contains 0°58 per cent. of carbon.

-1861.—The huge mass of meteoric iron discovered at Cran-. boune, near Melbourne, Australia, in 1861, encloses more or less rounded masses of carbon.
+1861.---The huge mass of meteoric iron discovered at Cran-. boune, near Melbourne, Australia, in 1861, encloses more or less rounded masses of carbon.
 They are pronounced by Berthelot, who has submitted some of thesmaterial to the most powerful oxidizing reagents, to resemble the form of carbon which sepa- rates from cast-iron on cooling rather than native graphite.

 1864.
-May 14th, 8 p.m.—On this occasion more than twenty
+May 14th, 8 p.m.---On this occasion more than twenty
 stones fell at Montauban, Tarn et Garonne, France, some of them being as large as a human head, and most of them smaller than afist.
 The appearance which this meteorite exhibits closely